Store Hours

 Plant Seeds Outside With Direct Sow

-Your seeds might get washed away or struggle to grow, or bugs or rodents might eat the sprouts.
-But if you're really fortunate, you might get a strong sprout from each place you sowed seeds, perfectly spaced and ready to grow all spring.
-The reality of your sown seeds will usually be somewhere in between, and spreading out tiny sprouts throughout the soil isn't so bad.
-You know those sprouts are primed to survive and hardy, although there are no guarantees.
+Your seeds might struggle to grow or get washed away, or rodents or bugs might eat the sprouts.
+But if you're really lucky, you might get a strong sprout from each place you sowed seeds, perfectly spaced and ready to grow all spring.
+The reality of your garden will usually be somewhere in between, and spreading out tiny sprouts throughout the soil isn't so bad.
+You know those sprouts are primed to survive, although there are no guarantees.

 Start Seeds Indoors